prototypefund/Digital_Bargeld-docs/core/errors.rst

 * Reserve is created, closed, and then money is sent again to the reserve

-* Amount from payback should end up in customer's account again
+* Amount from recoup should end up in customer's account again